ilayna/Single-GPU-passthrough-amd-nvidia/README.md

 link</a>.<br/>
 If you have any problems you can join my discord server for faster response (top left) *or* you can mention me in your reddit post at r/VFIO with u/wabulu.

+### Uninstalling
+- To uninstall run ``sudo sh src/uninstall.sh`` <br>
+keep in mind that it will delete all previously installed virtualization packages on the system and delete the hooks.

 ### Contributing